hackeriet/space-status-button/README.md

 ## `buttond`
 A program to watch changes on a GPIO pin
-  - Depends on `gpio` to read GPIO pin status
-  - Depends on `mqtt_publish` to publish messages to an MQTT broker
+  - Depends on `mosquitto-clients` to publish messages to an MQTT broker

 ## `irc-topic-changer.py`
 An IRC client daemon